 Courses with approved Honors Components

-Selected courses have an approved Honors component and fulfill the Commons Natural Science, Arts and Humanities, and Social Science requirements.
-(See catalog for the list of available courses)
+Selected courses have an approved Honors component and fulfill General Education requirements.
+(See the Tusculum College catalog for the list of available courses.)

 We are looking forward to hearing from you!